Are you a beginner photographer who doesn’t want to spend much money on equipment?

 But my producers were confident they could find an audience for it if we worked hard enough.

 So, I started filming with Olympus PEN E-PL10.
-We followed our subject for months, getting to know him and his story in intimate detail.
+We followed our subject for months, getting to know him and his story intimately.

 We were so surprised when we found out what he’d done: he wasn’t just one murderer; he had killed dozens of people over his lifetime.